lczech/gappa/doc/md/lwr-distribution.md

 in the list, which serve as representatives of the total LWR distribution of all pqueries.
 This is the length of the output list; the higher this value, the more detail can be visualized.

-The columns of the table contain the sorting `Index` of each representative pquery, its name, and the LWR entries, sorted from most likely to least likely placement location.
-We print `--num-lwrs` of the most likely LWRs, followed by a `Remainder` column that contains the accumulated sum of all remaining LWRs that are present in the input file for the given pquery.
+The columns of the table contain the sorting `Index` of each representative pquery, the `Sample` that the pquery is frmo, its `PqueryName`, as well as the LWR entries, sorted from most likely to least likely placement location, named `LWR.1` to `LWR.n`, with `--num-lwrs` of the most likely LWRs, followed by a `Remainder` column that contains the accumulated sum of all remaining LWRs that are present in the input file for the given pquery.

 Using the [R script to plot the resulting table](https://github.com/lczech/gappa/blob/master/scripts/plot-lwr-distribution.R), we get a stacked area plot showing the LWR distribution, as shown in the examples below.